bmvandoren/Nighthawk/README.md

 Nighthawk runs in a Python environment.
 The underlying model was trained with [TensorFlow](tensorflow.org).

-For details on Nighthawk training and performance, see the following paper:
+For details on Nighthawk training and performance, see the following [paper](https://doi.org/10.1101/541336):

-**CITATION FOR PAPER ONCE ON BIORXIV**
+Van Doren, B. M., A. Farnsworth, K. Stone, D. M. Osterhaus, J. Drucker, and G. Van Horn.
+2023.
+Nighthawk: acoustic monitoring of nocturnal bird migration in the Americas. bioRxiv. doi:[10.1101/541336](https://doi.org/10.1101/541336).

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.